 Nancy Rieves, Ed.D. is a fundraising coach.
-She provides overwhelmed nonprofit leaders of small organizations with a roadmap to maximize and sustain major gift fundraising.
+She provides executive and development directors with a roadmap to maximize and sustain major gift fundraising.
 She prepares leaders to be confident and successful in raising money.
 Reach her at [email protected].

 Download FREE Major Gift Fundraising Plan Template to help you map out your fundraising for the year!

+Receive weekly insights on major gifts fundraising and announcements of brand-new course offerings.
 Be sure to add [email protected] to your list of approved email senders!
 We’ll never spam you and rent or sell your information to anyone else, ever!